kevincoakley/ansible-role-zookeeper/README.md

 Name of system host group in /etc/ansible/hosts to automatically configure the replicated environment.

 	zookeeper_ansible_host_group: zookeeper

+Variable name of the Ansible fact to be used in conf/zoo.conf to define the servers in the cluster.

+    zookeeper_server_variable: ansible_ssh_host

 Version of Zookeeper to install.